The Evolution of Darknet Markets: From Silk Road to Today

 2. The Explosion of Copycats and Competitors

-After Silk Road’s takedown, many darknet markets sprang up.
+After Silk Road’s takedown, many darknet markets sprang up providing even far more dangerous opportunity to criminals.
 Notable early successors included:

 These platforms built on Silk Road’s foundation, adding features like improved uptime, expanded product categories, and enhanced security.
 AlphaBay (2014) became one of the largest markets before international law enforcement took it down in 2017.